alexisvincent/systemjs-tools/README.md

     // We assumed it is preconfigured.
     jspm: jspm,

+    // The port that will be used to open the web socket with the client
+    port: 1337,

     // Hot Module Replacement [optional - defaults to false]
     hmr: true,

-    // Instance of socket.io [required when hmr == true]
-    // This is used to communication HMR information to the client
-    io: socketio(server),

     // A list of entries to your application [optional]
     // This is simply used to premptively cache files you might load to speed up the first load